Innovative Teaching and Learning through Lesson Study

-For entry in 2018, the CPD (non-credit bearing) course fee is £600 per participant.
-Teachers should apply individually via the CPD application form for the course, but should ideally be clustered into a teaching team of 2-4 per school.
+For entry in 2019, the CPD (non-credit bearing) course fee is £600 per participant.
+Teachers should apply individually via the CPD application form for the course.

 Master-level credit module

-Those who wish to register for the full 30 credit Master’s level module do so via the Postgraduate course application form.
-The fee for this for 2018 is £1,215.
+Those who wish to register for the full 30 Master’s level credit module do so via the Postgraduate course application form.
+The fee for this for 2019 is £1,250.

 Master’s level upgrade option

-Participants will have the option of upgrading from the CPD non-credit bearing course to the full 30 credit Master-level version of the module for an additional fee of £615.
+Participants will have the option of upgrading from the CPD non-credit bearing course to the full 30 Master level credit version of the module for an additional fee of £650.

 This module is also offered as an option on the part-time MA Educational Practice and Research.